survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ### Property Based Testing

 **Property based testing** asserts specific **invariants** about code.
-A sorting algorithm should return items sorted in a specific order for example.
-When invariants like this are known, it's possible to generate tests against it.
-Property-based testing can find issues unit testing could miss, but the invariants can be problematic to find.
+For example, a sorting algorithm should return items sorted in a specific order for example.
+This fact is invariant and should never change.

+When invariants as the sorting one are known, it's possible to generate tests against them.
+Property based testing can find issues unit testing could miss, but the invariants can be problematic to find.

-To continue the previous example, a property-based test could be used to show that `add` is a **commutative** operation.
+To continue the previous example, a property based test could be used to show that `add` is a **commutative** operation.
 Commutativity means that swapping the parameters should still yield the same result so that the result of `a + b` should equal `b + a`.
 The idea can be modeled behind an API like this:

 **add.property.test.js**